 This is big news.
 Adults no longer have to pay for their insulin pump out of pocket if they don’t have private insurance.
 One pumper I spoke with as spent almost $20,000 to purchase insulin pumps over the past 15 years.
 That is a lot for an individual to come up with every 5 years.
 It is not surprising that she sees this as a welcome relief!

 This is the news that has some people scratching their heads and wondering if this is such a good program after all.

 All residents with diabetes will be eligible for an Omnipod insulin pump and supplies under tier one.
 There will be no deductible for this system.

 If you do not want this insulin pump system and feel that a Medtronic insulin pump would be better suited for your needs, you will have to convince your doctor of this as well.
 Under tier two, a portion of your insulin pump and supplies will be covered if your physician prescribes a tubed (Medtronic) insulin pump.
 If you simply want to own a tubed pump but your doctor does not deem it medically necessary, you will have to pay all costs out of pocket.

-A pump is better than no pump
+Any insulin pump is better than no pump

-There is a school of thought that any pump is better than no pump and I can agree with that.
+There is a school of thought that any pump is better than no pump and I agree with that.
 If you want to use an insulin pump, then this is a fabulous option if you have no coverage.
 You can also work with your doctor to attempt to get some relief on a tubed insulin pump if that is your preference.

 It’s a win for the little guy